Mission Statement:

 Wes Hall

-In 2007, I approached, then Superintendent, Dr. John Mackiel, and asked a simple question, "How well are we doing, as a school district, at helping economically challenged students connect an A on their report card to money?"
-John, looked at me closely, for a moment, without speaking, and I continued.
-"How well are we doing at helping students connect what they learn in class, to a new pair of tennis shoes or something they need to survive?"
-"Wes, I don't think we're doing that," John, responded.
-"I don't either," I said.
-I told him about my idea to help students make the connection and proposed to pilot a new program.
-John, agreed and set in motion the systems and personnel necessary, to make it happen.
+In 2007, I approached then-Superintendent Dr. John Mackiel with a straightforward yet powerful question: "How well are we, as a school district, helping economically challenged students connect an A on their report card to financial opportunity?"
+The Superintendent paused, looked at me intently, and I continued, "How well are we helping students link what they learn in class to something tangible, like a new pair of tennis shoes, or something they need to survive?"
+After a brief silence, Dr. Mackiel responded, "Wes, I don't think we're doing that."
+"I don't either," I replied.

-That was 10 years ago.
-To-date, we have successfully helped thousands of students re-engage, recover credits, and graduate from high school.
-We have used what we learned from the students, to provide teachers insights and strategies that allow them to gain a deeper understanding of cultural norms and how to overcome challenging student behavior.
-We have worked to empower thousands of parents, using information we obtained through direct interaction with parents, teacher testimonials, and student engagement.
+That was 16 years ago.
+Since then, we have successfully helped thousands of students re-engage, recover credits, and graduate from high school.
+We've taken the insights gained directly from our students to equip teachers with strategies for understanding cultural norms and overcoming challenging student behaviors.
+In addition, we've empowered thousands of parents through the knowledge we’ve gathered from direct interactions, teacher testimonials, and student engagement.

 Contact us and let's discuss your academic needs.